tfaki/ComposableSweetToast/README.md

 ## How to install ?
 You can add the library to your project using jitpack.io.

-Add the code below to your project's gradle file.
+Add the code below to your project's settings.gradle file.

 ```
  allprojects {